 Communication

-Ursine communication is not unlike communicating with your pet dog.
-Bears communicate to keep cubs and mothers together, find mates and relieve social tensions.
-Bears speak a language of dominance and submission, of aggression or solicitation.
-They react to people in the same way they would react to another bear.
-Paying attention to what bears have to say should keep you out of trouble.
+Bears communicate often, to keep cubs and mothers together, find mates and, at times, to warn people.
+Bears speak a language of dominance and submission, of aggression or direction.
+Bears convey information through body language, movement, and vocalizations.
+In some ways, they react to people in the same way they would react to another bear.
+Paying attention to the habitat and to bear behaviour and communication helps people stay safe in bear country.

-More often than not, bear behaviour is misinterpreted.
+More often than not, bear behaviour and communication is misinterpreted.
 People all too often interpret what a bear does in terms of their own fear.
-According to Dr. Lynn Rogers, an expert on black bear behaviour, fearful people interpret any sound as a growl, a look as a glare, and walking towards them as “coming for me.”
+According to an expert on black bear behaviour, fearful people interpret any sound as a growl, a look as a glare, and walking towards them as a charge to attack.

 Body language

-A bear’s body posture can communicate their mood.
-Walking or running away, sitting and lying down convey that the bear is subordinate to another bear or person.
-The bear is saying he does not want to fight for dominance, a fishing spot or a female.
+A bear’s posture and movement can communicate their intentions and disposition.
+Walking or running away, sitting and lying down convey that the bear is subordinate to another bear.
 Conversely, a bear can convey dominance by approaching at a walk or run.

 Bears threaten one another.
 Although bears are large and powerful animals capable of causing injury to one another, they prefer to use ritualized threats and displays as an alternative to actually fighting.
 A bear may also use these same behaviours with people – and they can be very convincing.

 A bear may sit down or move away to show respect.
 He may look away, yawning to feign disinterest.
-He may exhibit “ignoring” behaviour – standing motionless or perhaps grazing, indicating he has no intentions and just wants to be left alone.
+A bear may exhibit “ignoring” behaviour – standing motionless or perhaps grazing, indicating he has no intentions and just wants to be left alone.
 When a black bear climbs a tree, he is showing its submission.
-A mother black bear will also tree her cubs for safety.
+A mother bear may also tree her cubs for safety.

 A bear may lunge suddenly toward a threat, and slap at the ground or surrounding vegetation.
-The interpretation of this behaviour depends on whether it’s a black bear or grizzly.
-If it’s a black bear, it is merely a bluff that means the bear feels nervous and apprehensive, but for some reason may be reluctant to leave.
-A grizzly bear’s message should be taken far more seriously.
-Most serious injuries and attacks on people are a result of grizzlies feeling threatened and acting in a manner that eliminates the threat.
+Most serious injuries and attacks on people are a result of bears feeling threatened and acting in a manner that eliminates the threat.

 A bear uses head and mouth movements as well as body orientation.
 A bear may circle an adversary with head high, then drop it and begin a series of short open-mouthed lunges as it becomes more challenging.
 A bear that is very agitated and may be about to make contact may have their ears flattened against their head.
 This may signal the bear’s intentions, but it also protects the ears from bites.
 Approaching bears often have their ears cocked forward, likely listening for signals.